 - Written by Super User

 Launched in September 2000 by Michael Roy Burgess the Burgess DNA project had as its original goal to answer the question on how the major Burgess families in the United States are related, and where in the UK these lines originally derived.
 Today with members in England, Scotland, Canada and Australia, the project has expanded to become a one name study of the Burgess surname.

 WHAT WE’RE TRYING TO DO

 Another long-term goal is to identify possible points of origin for our Burgess families, most likely in the British Isles.
 Early rural parish records there indicate several clusters of families named Burgess located in different British counties.
 These may each represent unique creations of the name.
 Most of our families probably trace back to one of these sixteenth-century Burgess groups.
-If we get enough participation from British Burgess families, we will eventually be able to identify the origins overseas of some of the Burgess families currently living in the United States and Canada today.
+If we get enough participation from British Burgess families, we will eventually be able to identify the origins overseas of some of the Burgess families currently living in the United States, Canada and Australia.